-- 11. The purpose of this section is to set out supervisory expectations concerning the respective roles of the originator's bank, the cover intermediary banks and the beneficiary's bank in processing a cross-border cover payment for a wire transfer.
-Originating banks should ensure that appropriate information accompanies wire transfers while others in the payment chain are required to monitor the payment they process based on this information. - 12.
-The Basel Committee urges all banks to apply transparency standards with particular rigour in the context of cover payments initiated to settle a customer transaction.
-In particular: - Appropriate information should be included in payment messages as described in this document.
-Financial institutions should not omit, delete or alter information in payment messages, for the purpose of avoiding detection of that information by any other financial institution in the payment process. - Financial institutions should not use any particular payment message for the purpose of avoiding detection of information by any other financial institution in the payment process. - Subject to all applicable laws, financial institutions should cooperate as fully as practicable with other financial institutions in the payment process when requested to provide information about the parties involved. - Financial institutions should take into account in their correspondent bank relationship the transparency practices of their correspondents. - 13.
+- Appropriate information should be included in payment messages as described in this document.
+Financial institutions should not omit, delete or alter information in payment messages, for the purpose of avoiding detection of that information by any other financial institution in the payment process. - Financial institutions should not use any particular payment message for the purpose of avoiding detection of information by any other financial institution in the payment process. - Subject to all applicable laws, financial institutions should cooperate as fully as practicable with other financial institutions in the payment process when requested to provide information about the parties involved. - Financial institutions should take into account in their correspondent bank relationship the transparency practices of their correspondents. - 18.
 Concerning information flows, it is the responsibility of the originator's bank to ensure that complete information is included for each wire transfer.
-However, the beneficiary and cover intermediary banks also have their roles to play in ensuring appropriate flows of information. - 14.
-Monitoring of customers is an essential aspect of effective AML/CFT procedures.
-However, effective monitoring for AML/CFT purposes requires an understanding by banks of normal and reasonable account activity of their customers so that they have a means of identifying transactions which fall outside the regular pattern of an account's activity.
+However, the beneficiary and cover intermediary banks also have their roles to play in ensuring appropriate flows of information. - 19.
+Monitoring of customers is an essential aspect of effective AML/CFT procedures.10 However, effective monitoring for AML/CFT purposes requires an understanding by banks of normal and reasonable account activity of their customers so that they have a means of identifying transactions which fall outside the regular pattern of an account's activity.
 This has an impact on monitoring responsibilities which are not the same for the banks that have direct information on their non bank customers and for the cover intermediary banks that only manage a commercial relationship with other banks for the purpose of effecting payments and thus are not expected to be able to conduct such monitoring on the final customers (see infra §21).